Nepal Mandala

 Map from 1886 showing Nepal Mandala between Gorkha in the west, Khatang in the east and Muckwanee in the south.

 Silver coin issued by the kingdoms of Nepal Mandala, circulated in Tibet till the 18th century.

-Nepal Mandala (नेपाल मण्डल) is the ancient geographic division of Nepal into different regions.
-It was characterised by three major divisions: “Purwanchal” (Eastern Region), “Madhyamanchal” (Central Region), and “Pashchimanchal” (Western Region).
-These divisions were further subdivided into smaller areas known as “Mandals.”
-The concept of Nepal Mandal has historical significance, reflecting the administrative and cultural organisation of the region in earlier times.
-It is marked by cultural, religious and political boundaries that lies in present-day central Nepal.
-It consists of the Kathmandu Valley and surrounding areas.
+Nepal Mandala (𑐣𑐾𑐥𑐵𑐮 𑐩𑐞𑑂𑐜𑐮; नेपाल मण्डल) was a historical region in present-day central Nepal, consisting of the Kathmandu Valley and surrounding areas.
+According to the Outline History of Nepal, Nepal consisted of three kingdoms during the early medieval period: Khasa in the west, Karnatak in the south and Nepal Mandala in the centre.
+Bhaktapur was the capital of Nepal Mandala until the 15th century when three capitals, including Kathmandu and Lalitpur, were established.
 The rule of the indigenous Newars in Nepal Mandala ended with its conquest by the Gorkha Kingdom and the rise of the Shah dynasty in 1768.

-According to the Outline History of Nepal, Nepal consisted of three kingdoms during the early medieval period: Khas in the west, Karnatak in the south and Nepal Mandala in the centre.

-Bhaktapur was the capital of Nepal Mandala until the 15th century when three capitals, including Kathmandu and Lalitpur, were established.

 Cultural area

 The extent of Nepal Mandala has traditionally been defined by the locations of 64 Hindu and 24 Buddhist pilgrimage sites.
 The Hindu shrines consist of 64 Shiva lingas scattered from Brahmeswar in Nuwakot district in the west to Bhimeswar in Dolakha District in the east.

 The 24 Buddhist pilgrimage sites are spread from the Trishuli River in the west to Dolalghat in the east.
 When seen as an ordered pattern, they form the mandala of Chakrasamvara, the principal deity of Vajrayana Buddhism.
 The Nepal Mandala was conceived on the basis of the Chakrasamvara Mandala.

 Francis Buchanan-Hamilton has written in An Account of the Kingdom Of Nepal published in 1819 that four pilgrimage spots marked the boundaries of Nepal Proper: Nilkantha (an eight-day journey north from Kathmandu), Nateswar (three days to the south), Kaleswar (two days to the west), and Bhimeswar (four days to the east).